 Finding Courage From Within

-The community say they saw a totally different Mary that night.
-Though I had co-founded Le Cheile Africa, I personally, was very much an unknown in the community.
+The community says they saw a totally different Mary that night.
+Though I had co-founded Le Cheile Africa, I was very much an unknown in the community.

 I had always been a quiet person, working in the background.
 I never imagined I could take on the role of a leader.
 I was so wrong.

 I wondered how it could be possible, but the courage came when I needed it.
 To the community’s surprise, when the survivors came pouring in, I gave instructions with authority.
 I directed the abled-bodied on what to do.
 “Please, sister get the boiled water!”
 “You, brother, please bring the blankets from the neighbors and give them to the families outside.”
 “And aunty, please take this child.
 Hold her close, keep her warm.”

 I was shaking, moving with speed.
 The clinic was like a scene from an ER movie.
 I watched our clinic supplies fly off the shelves.
 I told myself that our clinic isn’t about the supplies.
 We are about saving lives.
 And that is exactly what we did.
 By the end of the night, I’d lost my voice, sense of smell, and I couldn’t taste anything.
 But it was worth it!